Race Organization

 Jakob grew up in the Swiss Alps in Switzerland literally next to the Swiss Alps 100 course.
 He moved to the US in 1998.
 He founded the Swiss Alps 100 to share his love for the Alps and allow runners from all over the world to experience his childhood paradise.

 He is an avid runner who started running in 2005.
-Since then he has completed over 100 Ultramarathons and 79 marathons.
+Since then he has completed over 100 Ultramarathons and almost 100 marathons.
 In Switzerland, he has run the Aletsch half-marathon, the Lausanne marathon, the Zürcher marathon, the Swiss City Luzerner marathon, the Zermatter marathon, the Zermatter ultramarathon, and the Zermatt Ultrak "Sky" 49K.

 Jakob currently resides with his family in California.